Toufiq-it/Digital-Wallet-Backend/README.md

-# 💳 Wallet Management System
+# 💳 Digital Wallet Management - Backend

 ## 📌 Project Overview
 This project is a **Wallet Management System** built with **Node.js, Express, TypeScript, and MongoDB**.